tgen

 }

-T next(T l, T r)
+T next(T n)

-Returns a random number in [l, r].
+Returns a random number up to value.

-T opt(const Key &key, std::optional< T > default_value=std::nullopt)
+T opt(size_t index, std::optional< T > default_value=std::nullopt)

 Gets opt by key.